tfKamran/studio-help/200_create/300_howto/170_livecd.md

 The modified files added to the appliance are stored in `/home/tux/*` and should be copied to the `/etc/skel` directory.
-Then new users created at installation time or later will have the same behaviour and appearence as the liveCD default one.
+Then new users created at installation time or later will have the same behaviour and appearance as the liveCD default one.